robertkarlsson/Griderator/README.md

 # Griderator

 ## About
-A very simplistic grid-generator for SASS
+A simple grid-generator for SASS

 ## Using
 @import "griderator/griderator"